Send It Board Game

 Translating the prototype

-Syd and Macky reached out to me to see if I would create the illustrations.
-They had already been working on a prototype and send me a version so I could play and understand the game mechanics.
+Syd and Macky reached out to me to create the illustrations and visual system for the game.
+They had already been working on a prototype and sent me a playable version so I could understand the game mechanics firsthand.

 Color and shape are key to quick understanding of play.